 - Applications: Ideal for countertops, waterfall islands, accent walls, and floors in residential and commercial spaces.

-- Pricing: In many mid-to-high-end markets, Taj Mahal projects often land in the $100–$150+ per sq ft installed range, depending on thickness, edge detail, and layout complexity.
+- Pricing: In most mid-to-high-end markets, Taj Mahal quartzite projects typically land between $100–$150+ per sq ft installed, depending on thickness, edge detail, and layout complexity.

 You can source Taj Mahal slabs from brands like MSI directly through GoSource.
 Start with our MSI Taj Mahal Quartzite slab page, then compare it against other premium slabs when you need alternatives at different price points.